FREQUENTLY ASKED QUESTIONS:

 If we sacrifice in order to pay tuition at ESD, we are using resources that could be set aside for college.
 How can we justify this commitment for secondary school?

-Families interested in applying for tuition assistance should indicate their interest on the Application Information Form or by calling the Office of Admission and Tuition Assistance at 214-353-5827.
+Families interested in applying for tuition assistance should contact Shelle Montgomery, Director of Tuition Assistance, at firstname.lastname@example.org or 214-353-5827.
 The tuition assistance application materials will be provided to a family during the admission process.
-Families who complete the tuition assistance process by the necessary deadline will receive notification of decisions on March 10, 2017.
+Families who complete the tuition assistance process by the necessary deadline will receive notification of decisions on March 8, 2019.

 While ESD does have a generous tuition assistance budget, it is not unlimited.
 For that reason, it is very important that families follow the published tuition assistance application timeline.